 '''

+Signature

+public

-Signature public long size()
+long size()

 '''

 Query the size of the memory area.
 The returned value is the current size.
 Current size may be larger than initial size for those areas that are allowed to grow.
-Returns void executeInArea(Runnable logic)

 The size of the memory area in bytes.